shreya99449/Audio-Emotion-Analysis/README.md

 ### Prerequisites

-- Python 3.8 or higher
+- Python 3.8 or higher (3.8 - 3.11 recommended)
 - VS Code with Python extension
 - pip package manager
+- FFmpeg for audio processing (optional but recommended)

 ### Installation

-1. Clone the repository or download the source code
+1. Clone or download the repository from Replit
 2. Open the project folder in VS Code
-3. Create a virtual environment (recommended):
+3. Create a virtual environment (strongly recommended):
    ```bash
    python -m venv venv
    ```